codenart/codenart.github.io/_posts/1-html/2017-07-27-html-1-getting-started.md

 the internet that people can reach it, then you have your very first website.

 I've found [Github Pages](https://pages.github.com/ "ext") is totally free and excellent.
-You can take a couple of minutes to take your simple website online then come back here to continue our tutorial.
+You can take a couple of minutes to publish your simple website then come back here to continue our tutorial.
 Go for it.

 > Free is good.